tjmahr/adventofcode21/README.md

 -   00a/b *Write puzzle description like this:* Period separated strategies.
 Enumerated.

 -   23a/b *Solve a tile sliding game:* No code.
 Solved by hand (see inst/notes-day-22b-moves.R).
+-   24a/b *Find inputs that produce 0 for a program:* Objects via closures.
+    Nonstandard evaluation.
+Static analysis.
 -   25a/b *Simulate movement in a grid that wraps around:* Matrix subsetting.
     Mod1.

 By “book-keeping”, I mean basic programming where I keep track of some